 Output variables

 Output The energy output, with the factor applied

-Day meter reading ך
+Day meter reading

 Prev. day meter reading

 Week meter reading

 Prev. week meter reading

 Month meter reading Meter readings

 Prev. month meter reading

 Year meter reading

 Prev. year meter reading

 Kilowatt hours total

-Day sum ٦
+Day sum

 Previous day sum

 Week sum

-Prev. week sum
+Prev. week sum Display of yield in the set currency

-Month sum Display of yield in the set currency
+Month sum

 Prev. month sum

 Year sum

 Prev. year sum

 Sum total

-r readings from the Energy motor function module are sound to the
+1

 - PLEASE NOTE: The meter readings from the Energy meter function module are saved to the internal memory every hour.
-Therefore, in the event of a power failure, no more than 1 hour of metering can be lost. - When loading function data, you will be prompted whether you want to apply the saved meter readings (see the Programming Part 1: General information manual). - The changeover of the Week meter occurs on Sundays at 24:00 h. - The meter readings can also be deleted manually in the parameter menu.
+Therefore, in the event of a power failure, no more than 1 hour of metering can be lost. - > When loading function data, you will be prompted whether you want to apply the saved meter readings (see the Programming Part 1: General information manual). - > The changeover of the Week meter occurs on Sundays at 24:00 h. - > The meter readings can also be deleted manually in the parameter menu.